nageshtejwani/notification-service/README.md

 # Notification Service
   #### This service can works as independent component for sending message for channels like Email,Slack etc.
-  #### It is async in nature and retries can be acievables it logs the request in mongo db
+  #### It is async in nature and retries can be achievable as it logs the request in mongo db

 # Supported Channels
    1. Email